Orika Africa

 Victoria Nile · Big Five · Shoebill

 Uganda's largest park at 3,840 km² spans the northern Albertine Rift, where the entire Victoria Nile is forced through an 8-metre gorge before plunging 45 metres.
-A Nile boat cruise reveals 35,000 Uganda kob, 10,000+ buffalo, 900 elephants, and giraffes exclusive to the northern plains.
+A Nile boat cruise reveals great herds of Uganda kob, buffalo, and elephants, with giraffes exclusive to the northern plains.
 The Albert Delta is one of the most reliable shoebill sighting spots on the continent.

 Queen Elizabeth National Park, Uganda